Social Media Trend Analysis: How to Evaluate and Act on Trends

 Missing the optimal timing window

-• Seasonal trends - Start one week before peak interest.
+• Seasonal trends — start about a week before peak interest.

 Examples of brands that nail trend participation